This section includes the following topics:

 There are four aggregations that can be applied when using space aggregation: sum, min, max, and avg.
-Using the above example, let’s say that your hosts are spread across four regions: us-east-1, us-east-2, us-west-1, and us-west-2.
+Using the above example, say that your hosts are spread across four regions: us-east-1, us-east-2, us-west-1, and us-west-2.
 The hosts in each region need to be combined using an aggregator function.
 Using the max aggregator would result in the maximum latency experienced across hosts in each region, while the avg aggregator would yield the average latency per region.

 Datadog supports several different metric types that serve distinct use cases: count, gauge, rate, histogram, and distribution.
+Metric types determine which graphs and functions are available to use with the metric in the app.

 If you’re more interested in the number of hits per second, the rate type takes the count and divides it by the length of the time interval.

-A gauge type will take the last value reported during the interval.
+A gauge type takes the last value reported during the interval.
 This type would make sense for tracking RAM or CPU usage, where taking the last value provides a representative picture of the host’s behavior during the time interval.
 In this case, using a different type such as count would probably lead to inaccurate and extreme values, which highlights the importance of choosing the correct metric type.

-A histogram will report five different values summarizing the submitted values: the average, count, median, 95th percentile, and max.
+A histogram reports five different values summarizing the submitted values: the average, count, median, 95th percentile, and max.
 This produces five different timeseries.
 This metric type is suitable for things like latency, for which it’s not enough to know the average value.
 Histograms allow you to understand how your data was spread out without recording every single data point.

-Metric types also determine which graphs and functions are available to use with the metric in the app.
-Please see the metrics types documentation for more detailed examples of each metric type and submission instructions.
+See the metrics types documentation for more detailed examples of each metric type and submission instructions.

 The Metrics Summary page displays a list of your metrics reported to Datadog under a specified time frame: the past hour, day, or week.
 Metrics can be filtered by metric name or tag.

-Please see the full Metrics Summary documentation for more details.
+See the full Metrics Summary documentation for more details.